h2oai/h2o-llmstudio/README.md

 First, upload your dataset and then start training your model.

 ### Starting an experiment
-H2O LLM Studio provides various parameters to set for a given experiment, with some of the most important being:
+H2O LLM Studio allows to tune a variety of parameters and enables fast iterations to be able to explore different hyperparameters easily.
+The default settings are chosen with care and should give a good baseline.
+The most important parameters are:

 - **LLM Backbone**: This parameter determines the LLM architecture to use.
 - **Mask Prompt Labels**: This option controls whether to mask the prompt labels during training and only train on the loss of the answer.
 - **Hyperparameters** such as learning rate, batch size, and number of epochs determine the training process.
-An overview of all parameters is given in the [parameter description](docs/parameters.md).
+Please consult the tooltips of each hyperparameter to learn more about it.
 - **Evaluate Before Training** This option lets you evaluate the model before training, which can help you judge the quality of the LLM backbone before fine-tuning.

 We provide several metric options for evaluating the performance of your model.